 Welcome to Pankhurst class!
-We are one of the year 5 classes and are taught by Mrs Sadler ably assisted by Mrs O’Keefe .
-We are also lucky enough to have Miss Blunt teaching RE once a week and Mr C and Mrs Pinnock teaching us on Monday afternoons.
+We are one of the year 5 classes and are taught by Mrs Sadler and ably assisted by Mrs O’Keeffe .
+We are also lucky enough to have a coach from Get Active teaching PE on Thursdays.

 In Pankhurst we aim to show excellent behaviour for learning having fun along the way.
 We do our best to follow the school values and are learning to be good citizens of the world.